-About the ASEAN-UK SAGE programme
+About the ASEAN-UK SAGE Programme

 The ASEAN–UK Supporting the Advancement of Girls’ Education Programme (ASEAN-UK SAGE) is a five-year initiative launched in May 2023 by the UK’s Foreign, Commonwealth and Development Office (FCDO).
 It aims to develop effective policies and programmes that improve foundational learning outcomes and tackle constraints limiting the achievement of girls and marginalised groups across Southeast Asia by generating evidence, building capacity, and supporting regional collaboration.

-Co-led by the British Council and the Southeast Asian Ministers of Education Organization (SEAMEO) and implemented in partnership with EdTech Hub and the Australian Council for Educational Research (ACER), the programme supports ASEAN Member States to strengthen inclusive education systems.
+Co-led by the British Council and the Southeast Asian Ministers of Education Organisation (SEAMEO) and implemented in partnership with EdTech Hub and the Australian Council for Educational Research (ACER), the programme supports ASEAN Member States to strengthen inclusive education systems.
 It focuses on three thematic areas: foundational learning, education for out-of-school girls and marginalised groups, and gender barriers to digital skills and employment.
 Education technology cuts across all areas of the programme’s work.

 The ASEAN–UK SAGE Programme is the first formal education cooperation initiative under the ASEAN–UK Dialogue Partnership, and directly contributes to regional priorities on gender equality, digital transformation, and inclusive growth.